pierrepeterlongo/back_to_sequences/README.md

 # Kmer2sequences

 ## Description
-Given a set of kmers (fasta format) and a set of sequences (fasta format), this tool will extract the sequences containing the kmers.
+Given a set of kmers (fasta / fastq [.gz] format) and a set of sequences  (fasta / fastq [.gz] format), this tool will extract the sequences containing the kmers.

 **key idea**:
  1. kmers (even if they are few) are indexed using kmindex.